Companies

 STMicroelectronics

 STMicroelectronics NV is a European multinational semiconductor contract manufacturing and design company.
 It is the largest of such companies in Europe.
 It was founded in 1987 from the merger of two state-owned semiconductor corporations, Thomson Semiconducteurs of France and SGS Microelettronica of Italy.
 The company is incorporated in the Netherlands and headquartered in Plan-les-Ouates, Switzerland.
-Its shares are traded on Euronext Paris, the Borsa Italiana and the New York Stock Exchange.
+Its shares are traded on Euronext Paris, Borsa Italiana, and the New York Stock Exchange.
 It manufactures a wide range of microelectronics, including the widely-used STM8 and STM32 microcontrollers.

 SUMCO